'420 price was not a joke.' Elon Musk testifies again in trial over controversial tweet - KTVZ

 By Matt McFarland, CNN Business

-Tesla CEO Elon Musk took the stand again on Monday morning in a California courtroom to testify for a second day in the lawsuit over his controversial “funding secured” tweet from 2018.
+Tesla CEO Elon Musk took the witness stand for a second day on Monday and attempted to explain the thought process behind his controversial “funding secured” tweet from 2018, pushing back at the idea that it was partly a joke.

 Musk had spoken to executives of the Saudi sovereign wealth fund about the funding he would need to take Tesla private.
 However, it was anything but “secured.”
 Musk shared his recollection of the incident in his testimony Monday.

-Musk also denied that he picked the $420 price as a joke given its meaning to marijuana enthusiasts, but rather as a roughly 20% premium on the stock price at the time.
+Under questioning, Musk denied that he picked the $420 price as a joke given its meaning to marijuana enthusiasts, but rather as a roughly 20% premium on the stock price at the time.

 “420 price was not a joke,” he testified.
 At another point, he said: “There is some karma around 420 although I should question if that is good or bad karma at this point.”